picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.68 =
+Thanks @mmatthews1981, @ottadvantage and @mhoeher for their contributions on this version:

+* Adds Alt Tag to thumbnail
+* Handle child_categories flag correctly - https://github.com/picandocodigo/List-Category-Posts/pull/185
+* Adds a default value to numberposts on plugin activation - https://github.com/picandocodigo/List-Category-Posts/pull/193

 = 0.67.1 =
 * Bugfix release, this should fix the issues with Parent Categories listings.